-“My passion for collecting is rooted in the thrill of the hunt, the roller coaster with negotiation,
+“My passion for collecting is rooted in the thrill of the hunt, the roller coaster of negotiating,

-This single object was probably the starting point of my passion for watches.
-From then on, I set to find the watches that would appeal to me, excite me, challenge me.
-And I was lucky to find plenty of them, gradually building a collection.
+This single object was the starting point of my passion for watches.
+From then on, I set out to find the watches that would appeal to me, thrill me, challenge me.
+And I was lucky to find plenty of them, gradually building a meaningful collection.
 Those watches formed an eclectic collection, on their own I find every single one remarkable, and I love the story each carry.

 CRACKING THE CODE

 I look for three things when falling in love with a piece: